The Dangers of Defective Products When purchasing a product, the last thing you should have…

 Don’t be afraid to speak up and take legal action against your employer for discriminating against you or threatening you with deportation.
 Most Los Angeles employers get away with this type of illegal conduct, but they shouldn’t.

-Here at Law Offices of Kristensen Weisberg, LLP, we offer a free consultation to all undocumented immigrants in Los Angeles and elsewhere in California.
+Here at Law Offices of Kristensen, LLP, we offer a free consultation to all undocumented immigrants in Los Angeles and elsewhere in California.
 Furthermore, we respect your right for confidentiality.

 Let our Los Angeles discrimination attorney walk you through the whole process of filing a discrimination or immigration-related retaliation claim against your boss today.